-Preliminary report of the 1st SETAC-EC Consultation meeting on SSbD, October 2, 2023 (online)
+Preliminary report of the 1st SETAC-EC Consultation Meeting on SSbD, 2 October 2023 (online)

-How then, can we up-scale the theoretical approach till the evaluation of the full life-cycle in relation to the Absolute Sustainability.
-Many things are yet not aligned, and data lack.
-And how can we finally make operational tools, for end-users in the SSbD-development of chemicals or materials.
+How then, can we up-scale the theoretical approach till the evaluation of the full life cycle in relation to the Absolute Sustainability?
+Many things are not yet aligned, and data lacks.
+And how can we finally make operational tools, for end-users in the SSbD-development of chemicals or materials?